 Postpartum Doula Care

 Congratulations on your new baby (or babies)!
-As you embark on your new life together, you’ll want to spend time getting to know your newest family member — but you also need to take care of yourself while coping with the challenges of sleep deprivation, household tasks that never end, and the demands of an adorable and very needy newborn.
+You’ll want to spend time getting to know your newest family member — but you also need to take care of yourself while coping with challenges like sleep deprivation, household tasks that never end, and the demands of an adorable and very needy newborn.

 In days gone by (and in traditional societies all over the world), new mothers are expected to do nothing for the first 40 days after childbirth except rest and spend time with their new baby, while female family members and neighbors take care of everything else that needs doing.
 The postpartum doula now fills this role, providing much-needed TLC to the new mother in addition to other tasks like:

-- Answering your questions about new baby behaviors with the latest in evidence-based research
+Answering questions about baby stuff with the latest in evidence-based research

 Your postpartum doula is warm and kind, experienced, helpful, and provides unbiased support when you need it most!